-New applications that receive unanimous decisions from all three judges are automatically approved or disapproved, as the case may be.
+Part 2 and Part 3 applications that receive unanimous decisions from all three judges are automatically approved or disapproved, as the case may be.
 If the judges' recommendations are not unanimous, your portfolio will be sent to an arbitration judge for further review and recommendation.
-Renewal applications that receive mixed recommendations shall be reviewed by a third judge before being sent to a fourth (or arbitration) judge.